9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 standard type classes, such as `Show` and `Eq`.
 As its name suggests, the `GeneralizedNewtypeDeriving` extension broadens our ability to derive type class instances, and it is specific to `newtype` declarations.
-If the type we\'re wrapping is an instance of any type class, the extensions can automatically make our new type an instance of that type class as follows.
+If the type we're wrapping is an instance of any type class, the extensions can automatically make our new type an instance of that type class as follows.